4 women killed in multicar crash on Pacific Coast Highway in Malibu

-MALIBU, Calif.
-(AP) — A multicar crash on Pacific Coast Highway in Malibu killed four people and injured two others Tuesday night, authorities said.
+MALIBU, Calif. — A multicar crash on Pacific Coast Highway in Malibu killed four people and injured two others Tuesday night, authorities said.

 The crash occurred at about 8:30 p.m., according to the Los Angeles County Fire Department.